-In my adult life I don’t think I’ve ever made pancakes on pancake day, mostly due to the fact it’s on a Tuesday.
+In my adult life, I don’t think I’ve ever made pancakes on pancake day – mostly due to the fact it always falls on a Tuesday.
 I can barely drag myself out of bed for work on a Tuesday let alone make pancakes.

-That being said though, I’m still a human being and human beings love pancakes so lets make pancakes.
+That being said, I’m still a human being and human beings love pancakes, so lets make pancakes!
 Not on pancake day though, lets make them on Sunday like a normal sane person.
-Being a bit hungover though I can’t be dealing with sweet pancakes, I need something cheesy.
-Bring on the Leerdammer!
+Being a bit hungover today I can’t be dealing with sweet pancakes, I need something cheesy.
+Bring on the Leerdammer.

 60g plain flour

 150ml semi-skimmed milk

 4 slices Swiss cheese, I used pre sliced Leerdammer

 TIP: You can use this recipe to create any savoury crepe you like.
 Simply flip the pancake and sprinkle with your desired toppings.

 1. Mix the flour in a large bowl with a good pinch of salt and pepper.
 In a measuring jug measure out the milk and crack an egg straight into it, whisk until combined.